Nozbe/NoOffice.org/_book/meetings.md

 ## Meetings are optional

 That's right.
 Meetings should be completely optional.
 If we don't have topics to discuss or just feel like we're just too busy this week and the topics can wait, we cancel the meeting.
-If someone cannot come to the meeting, they just let us know and don't show up and nobody gets offended.
+If someone cannot come to the meeting, they just let others know and don't show up and nobody gets offended.

-Whenever we cancel the meeting, we almost never re-schedule it.
+Whenever we cancel a meeting, we almost never re-schedule it.
 We just cancel this week's meeting and we meet next time same time next week.
 That's it.
 Makes everything very easy.

 ## Meetings are well prepared